Japanese cruiser Yahagi (1942): Design

 Yahagi was armed with six 152 mm Type 41 guns in three gun turrets.
 Secondary armament included four 8cm/60 Type 98 naval guns designed specifically for the class, in two twin turrets amidships.
 Anti-aircraft weapons included two triple 25 mm AA guns in front of the bridge, and two twin 13 mm mounts near the mast.
 Yahagi also had two quadruple torpedo launchers for Type 93 torpedoes located below the flight deck, with eight reserve torpedoes.
 The torpedo tubes were mounted on the centerline, as was more common with destroyers, and had a rapid reload system.
 Being mounted on the centerline allowed the twin launchers to fire to either port or starboard, meaning that a full eight-torpedo broadside could be fired, whereas a ship with separate port and starboard launchers can only fire half of its torpedoes at a time.
 Two depth charge rails and 18 depth charges were also installed aft.
 Yahagi was also equipped with two Aichi E13A aircraft and had a flight deck with a 26-foot catapult.

 The engines were a quadruple-shaft geared turbine arrangement with six boilers in five boiler rooms, developing 100000 shp for a maximum speed of 35 kn.

 Service career

 Early career

 Built at Sasebo Naval Arsenal, Yahagi was laid down on 11 November 1941, launched on 25 October 1942 and completed on 29 December 1943.
-On completion, she was assigned as flagship of Destroyer Squadron 10 of the IJN 3rd Fleet.
-In February 1944 she was dispatched to Singapore for training and for patrols of the Lingga Islands.
+On completion, she was assigned as Vice Admiral Ozawa Jisaburō's flagship of Destroyer Squadron 10 of the IJN 3rd Fleet.
+From 1-5 January 1944, Yahagi conducted battle exercises before being dry-docked in Sasebo, where she was refitted with type 21 surface-search radar, before spending the rest of January transiting between Japanese home ports.
+From February to May, she was dispatched to Singapore for training and for patrols of the Lingga Islands.